0phl/0phl/README.md

 -  Looking to collaborate on **innovative projects**
 -  Ask me about **React, Next.js, TypeScript, or anything web development**
 -  Based in **Philippines**
--  Fun fact: I believe great code is like poetry - it should be beautiful and meaningful

 ---